seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** Oh, Phorest.
 That's Phorest with a &quot;ph&quot;.

 **Sean:** Yeah.
 Our first venture.

-**Sean:** I started as undergrads.
+We started as undergrads.

 **Dylan:** Now, now run by Ronan Perceval.
-That's a whole other
+That's a whole other story.

-**Dylan:** story.
 Shout out, shout out to Ronan.

 **Sean:** Yeah.
 Ronan has done amazing with that company.
 Built it up the honest hard way.

 **Dylan:** Yes.
-You were doing a PhD.
+You were doing a PhD...

 **Sean:** Basically trying to anonymize file sharing.
 I think I'd made it onto Metallica's Napster list and that had inspired me to do an undergrad dissertation in anonymizing file sharing so that no one would get caught again.

-**Sean:** And then I parlayed that into a PhD and it was basically like TOR.
-So I was kind of doing darknet in retrospect before we had darknet, but then TOR came out, and it was better.
-And at the same time.
-We were trying to do a new company and spin it out of Phorest.
+And then I parlayed that into a PhD, and it was basically like TOR.
+So I was kind of doing darknet, in retrospect before we had darknet, but then TOR came out, and it was better.
+And at the same time, we were trying to do a new company and spin it out of Phorest.

 **Dylan:** I can't remember exactly how we got onto this visual metaphor breakthrough, but essentially we were postulating that, &quot;Hey, gaming at the time was all client-server, surely it would make sense to have some sort of peer-to-peer distributed model&quot;, do you remember that?

 **Sean:** Yeah, I do.
 I think I remember the conversation.
 Because you and I and Ronan were running Phorest.
 I think you guys were full time.
 I was part time.
-We did our management meetings on a Saturday in Ronan's apartment, Wintergarden, which is our official headquarters because he had the poshest sounding address.

-**Sean:** I think you had done your undergrad dissertation on the games industry.
-And you had looked a lot at Havok, which was a Trinity College spin out at the time.
+We did our management meetings on a Saturday in Ronan's apartment, Wintergarden, which was our official headquarters because he had the poshest sounding address.
+I think you had done your undergrad dissertation on the games industry.
+And you had looked a lot at *Havok*, which was a Trinity College spin out at the time.
 And Steve was one of my former lecturers and their staff were people correcting my lab assignments as an undergrad.

 **Sean:** At the end of one of those sessions, you asked a question: &quot;Sean, the kind of stuff you're doing in your PhD.
 Is there anything kind of networky that we could do something kind of like Havok with?&quot;

 **Dylan:** So with that extremely technical question, a middleware company was born.

 **Sean:** I remember a question like that and a long pregnant pause and I was like. &quot;There might be something there&quot;.
-I was thinking about peer-to-peer file sharing networks like Kazaa at the time, which were federated peer-to-peer they had, instead of everyone connected to everyone trying to share their Metallica songs or MP3s or whatever, there were super nodes and it was more scalable.
+I was thinking about peer-to-peer file sharing networks like Kazaa at the time, which were federated peer-to-peer.
+Instead of everyone connected to everyone trying to share their Metallica songs or MP3s or whatever, there were super nodes and it was more scalable.

-**Sean:** We played Quake a lot and Soldier of Fortune and stuff like that back then in the computer labs, LAN games is what existed then and they were client-server architecture.
+**Sean:** We played Quake a lot and Soldier of Fortune and stuff like that back then in the computer labs, LAN games is what existed then, and they were client-server architecture.
 We also knew, I think of EverQuest.
 So massively multiplayer games existed back then as well.
 Just one or two.

 **Sean:** EverQuest was the big one at the time.
 That's where we started thinking maybe we could take this file sharing style technology and get rid of these servers.

-**Dylan:** Probably worth stating that at the time, our plan was to build.
-What we ended up calling a network state propagation engine.

-**Dylan:** That's what we thought we were going to build.
+**Dylan:** Probably worth stating that at the time, our plan was to build what we ended up calling a network state propagation engine.
+That's what we thought we were going to build.
 A distributed network engine that would allow for multiplayer games to not require a dedicated client-server set up.
 So in theory,

-**Sean:** in particular, in our business plan, we were saying this multiplayer thing is probably going to take off and no one's there yet.
+**Sean:** In particular, in our business plan, we were saying this multiplayer thing is probably going to take off and no one's there yet.
 Then we thought, well, the hardest problems are going to have to be solved.
 And the hardest one we can find is massively multiplayer and those servers are very expensive.
-So we're going to use peer-to-peer technology to eliminate those servers, so that massively multiplayer games can run in this peer-to-peer network, without there being, servers.
+So we're going to use peer-to-peer technology to eliminate those servers, so that massively multiplayer games can run in this peer-to-peer network, without there being servers.
 That was version one of what was in the business plan.

 **Dylan:** That was the dream.
-At the time, this was all, to a large degree, like pre cloud.
+At the time, this was all, to a large degree, like pre-cloud.

 **Sean:** Oh yeah.

-**Dylan:** Right, I mean, there was no
+**Dylan:** Right, I mean, there was no ...

-**Sean:** This whole story is pre cloud.
+**Sean:** This whole *story* is pre-cloud.

 **Dylan:** Yeah.
-But I guess for the benefit of people listening today , like there was no abstracted infrastructure.
+But I guess for the benefit of people listening today, there was no abstracted infrastructure.
 There was no AWS, there was no Google cloud platform.
 There was no Azure.

 **Sean:** Absolutely.
 The internet was there, it was smaller, but it existed.
 And if you wanted to put something on it, you had to get a server, and that meant a physical box and you had to connect it into something, maybe go to a data center and have a direct relationship and put the server in your car, drive it over, or whatever.

 **Dylan:** Yeah.
 It's hard to believe that is only 20 years ago, which both sort of a long time and not very much time at all.

-**Sean:** Yeah, there's definitely a barrier to entry there.
-Right.
+**Sean:** Yeah, there's definitely a barrier to entry there, right?

 **Dylan:** It really was.
 And I think as we were looking at gaming at the time and we were beginning to think about where this might go, like EverQuest at the time, which had about, about a quarter of a million subscribers, a month.

-**Dylan:** And that was seen as peak online gaming.
+And that was seen as peak online gaming.
 Like, this was absolutely, this was incredible.
 It was almost unbelievable, literally.
 This is clearly as big as online gaming is going to be.
 But it wasn't so much that we thought games were going to be bigger, but we thought that there were going to be more EverQuests.
 Or more things like EverQuest.
 I think was one of the hypotheses that we had.

 **Sean:** Yeah, we thought it was cool.
 And we wanted to be in the middle of that.
 And massively multiplayer is like a hard problem.
-We thought in order to be worthy of success , we have to do something difficult.
+We thought in order to be worthy of success, we have to do something difficult.
 That's not actually how the world works, it turns out, but we were trying to find the hardest problem to solve.
 I think we spent most of 2002 and 2003 trying to raise money.

 **Dylan:** It took us a full year to raise money.

 **Sean:** And there wasn't many people in Ireland you could raise money from at that point.
-I remember we were turning up to Dermot Desmond's office, pitching, massively multiplayer network middleware, but we got money.
-We got half a million from DBIC at the time
+I remember we were turning up to Dermot Desmond's office, pitching massively multiplayer network middleware, but we got money.
+We got half a million from *DBIC* at the time

-**Dylan:** DBIC...
+**Dylan:** *DBIC*...
 Dublin Business Innovation Centre

-**Sean:** Enterprise Ireland and a couple of angels,
+**Sean:** *Enterprise Ireland* and a couple of angels,

 **Dylan:** a few angels.
 Yeah.

 **Sean:** Possibly the only company in Ireland in that year that raised anything.

 **Dylan:** Yeah, it was a time, it was a tough time, wasn't it?
-That was, it was post, post kind of 2001
+That was, it was post-, post- kind of 2001

-**Sean:** Post bubble.
-Post crash.
+**Sean:** Post-bubble.
+Post-crash.
 And that was summer of 2003.
-I was there in my PhD saying, gee, I didn't think we were gonna succeed at that, but now what do I do?
-I, went to my supervisor,
+I was there in my PhD saying, &quot;gee, I didn't think we were gonna succeed at that, but now what do I do?&quot; I, went to my supervisor, and said &quot;we've raised money, we're going, bye&quot; .

-**Dylan:** and said, &quot;

-**Sean:** we've raised money, we're going, bye&quot; .
 They all said, &quot;yeah, we're sure you'll come back someday&quot;.
 That didn't happen.
 We got an office in middle Abbey street, which was the former worker's party headquarters.
 As Ian Kehoe described it, &quot;a shabby place&quot;.
 That summer we moved in and we rewired it ourselves, no, sorry, I should edit that out, we definitely didn't rewire that building ourselves.

 **Dylan:** No, enough time has passed.
 20 years.
 I mean, we absolutely rewired that building.
-I mean, you rewired that building.
+I mean, *you* rewired that building.

 **Sean:** You nearly cut your leg off.

 **Dylan:** You nearly electrocuted yourself.

 **Sean:** Several times.
 Yeah.
 We installed CAT5 up and down it.
-Surprising how much CAT5 you can put in a building.
+It's surprising how much CAT5 you can put in a building.

 **Dylan:** You know the big problem, we actually, when you say we installed it up and down, we made the mistake of installing it up rather than installing it down, instead of using gravity to our advantage.

 **Sean:** Yeah, yeah, that does sound like us.
 Yeah, so, first couple of weeks was everyone pitching in, refurbishing the building and wiring it up.
 Laying carpets, building computers.
 So actually our workstations are built from scratch because we were frugal and we bought components and we assembled them in the meeting room.
 Everyone's workstation was a tower PC we built ourselves with a decent graphics card.
 Initial team, we didn't talk about initial team, but it was a whip around my research lab, plus John Kirk, who'd recently been in a round of layoffs from Havok and Steve Collins tapped us on the shoulder

-**Dylan:** and said,
+**Dylan:** and said ...

-**Sean:** if you need anyone, get this guy, he's the best.
+**Sean:** ... if you need anyone, get this guy, he's the best.

-**Sean:** He was in the last and first out layoffs from Havok due to their post dotcom bubble woes.
+He was in the last and first out layoffs from Havok due to their post dotcom bubble woes.
 He was the only experienced engineer on the team.
 And still probably the best programmer I've ever worked with.
 He professionalized a lot of us and we started building.

 **Dylan:** Mmm.

 **Sean:** Version one was what was in the business plan - a peer-to-peer network that could run a massively multiplayer game.
-That was a frenetic time as we learned to work with each other, learned how to code for real, we were smart students, but we hadn't coded professionally.
-Learned what source control was.

-**Sean:** All this stuff was new.
+That was a frenetic time as we learned to work with each other, learned how to code for real, we were smart students, but we hadn't coded professionally, learned what source control was.
+All this stuff was new.
 John was basically teaching us.

 You were applying intense and very necessary pressure from the other room to get something that we can take on the road

-**Dylan:** We went building some demos and hypothesizing our way into The difficult thing we thought that we wanted to solve for people and went to talk to some game studios, and I remember like we would look around like big chunky laptops.
+**Dylan:** We went building some demos and hypothesizing our way into the difficult thing we thought that we wanted to solve for people and went to talk to some game studios, and I remember like we would lug around like big chunky laptops.
 Do you remember that?
 To demonstrate that we had like a product that was doing networking.

 **Sean:** I remember the run up to that was that demo, was paper airplanes flying around the world.